211B291/CODSOFT/README.md

 # CODSOFT
-This repository contains all the projects that i have made on my internship program with CODSOFT.
+This projeects are done with the help of html,css,javascript.